Azure/appservice-landing-zone-accelerator/scenarios/secure-baseline-multitenant/README.md

 ## Alternatives

-- Either Azure AD or Azure AD B2C can be used as an identity provider in this scenario.
-Azure AD is designed for internal applications and business-to-business (B2B) scenarios, while Azure AD B2C is designed for business-to-consumer (B2C) scenarios.
+- Either Microsoft Entra ID or Microsoft Entra ID B2C can be used as an identity provider in this scenario.
+Microsoft Entra ID is designed for internal applications and business-to-business (B2B) scenarios, while Microsoft Entra ID B2C is designed for business-to-consumer (B2C) scenarios.
 - You can choose to bring your own DNS provider or use Azure-managed DNS, which is recommended.
 - Azure Application Gateway can be used solely instead of Azure Front Door when most users are located close to the Azure region that hosts your workload, and when content caching isn't required.
 Azure DDoS Network Protection is recommended for protecting internet-facing Application Gateway services.